West Indies vs England: Alzarri Joseph strop in third ODI 'unacceptable', says head coach Daren Sammy

 "We will definitely have a chat about that."

+"I have personally apologised to captain Shai Hope, and my team-mates and management.
+I also extend my sincerest apologies to the West Indies fans.
+I understand that even a brief lapse in judgment can have a far-reaching impact and I deeply regret any disappointment caused."

+Joseph looks set to miss the weekend T20 double header against England at the Kensington Oval.

-Joseph returned to the pitch for the beginning of the sixth over, by which point Romario Shepherd had replaced him in the attack and swiftly removed Jacob Bethell (0) with his first ball, later adding the scalp of England skipper, and centurion from the second ODI, Liam Livingstone (6).
+Joseph had returned to the pitch for the beginning of the sixth over, by which point Romario Shepherd had replaced him in the attack and swiftly removed Jacob Bethell (0) with his first ball, later adding the scalp of England skipper - and centurion from the second ODI - Liam Livingstone (6).

-"I pride myself on having the difficult conversations," Sammy added.
-"But in a way that everybody understands what is needed to be done."

-Sky Sports' Mark Butcher said of Alzarri's outburst: "I'm sure there will be repercussions for Joseph.
+Speaking before news of his suspension emerged, Sky Sports' Mark Butcher said of Joseph's outburst: "I'm sure there will be repercussions for Joseph.

 "Use any anger against the opposition, don't go walking off the field, hurting your own team.
 Protect your captain, for better or for worse.